-The most popular thing to do on the Great Wall is HIKING, i.e. walking on the wall.
-Besides hiking, you can camp on the wall, enjoy a picnic with great mountain views, run a Great Wall marathon, do a night walk, and take a roller cart down.
+The most popular thing to do on the Great Wall is HIKING, i.e. walking on the Wall.
+But besides hiking, you have 6 other ways to appreciate the Great Wall:

 If you are an outdoor lover and want a special experience on the Great Wall, camping is a good choice.
 Gazing down from a Great Wall ridge, and listening for sounds in the night, you could imagine how China's northern sentries felt keeping watch centuries ago.

-The best season for Great Wall camping is early autumn, before it gets too cold, with less cloud in the sky.
-Then you can best enjoy clear views of the Great Wall winding its way along the mountains during daytime.
+The best season for Great Wall camping is early autumn, before it gets too cold, with fewer clouds in the sky.
+Then you can best enjoy clear views of the Great Wall winding its way along the mountains during the daytime.
 If you are lucky enough, you may also able to appreciate the milky way at night.

 If you enjoy picnics in the great outdoors, you should have a picnic on the Great Wall during your China trip.